henki-robotics/robotics_essentials_ros2/README.md

 ## Lecture slides

-These slides accompany the practical exercises included in this repo, and are meant to be covered at the same time.
+These slides accompany the practical exercises included in this repository and are meant to be covered at the same time.

 1. [Theme 1: Robotics in society](lecture_slides/theme_1_robotics_in_society)
 2. [Theme 2: Robotics applications](lecture_slides/theme_2_robotics_applications)